top of page

 Leadership behavior significantly influences whether teams remain cognitively flexible under stress.

-Studies show that environments which normalize reassessment and model course correction support more adaptive decision-making, whereas cultures that equate decisiveness with inflexibility increase rigidity under pressure (Klymkiv et al., 2025).
+Studies show that environments which normalize reassessment and model course correction support more adaptive decision-making.
+Conversely, cultures that equate decisiveness with inflexibility increase rigidity under pressure (Klymkiv et al., 2025).

 Experience should increase the number of viable responses available under pressure, not constrain individuals to familiar patterns.
 When cognitive rigidity is left unaddressed, even elite training can lead to predictable decision failures.
 When adaptability is trained intentionally, experience becomes a platform for better judgment, faster updating, and safer outcomes (Giles et al., 2024; Jamro et al., 2025).